Grinnode-live/grinnode.live/free-grin-challenge.md

 **For Linux Users:**
 Use any command line tool of your choice to send a /GET request to the assigned link.

+Challenge URL will be published after Node-Challenge is over.
 ```curl $URL:8000/winner/node-challenge/12323```

 #### Why are we doing this?